 Many host sites usually offer some form of organized travel, whether required or optional.
 Details are in your UWEC Program Guide or on your USAC Gateway portal.
-These offerings may be affected by COVID restrictions in your host country, which can change at any time.
-Host organizations will adjust as possible, but such options cannot be guaranteed.
+There may still be COVID restrictions in place in some countries, in which case these offerings may not be available.
+Host organizations will adjust as much as possible, but such options cannot be guaranteed.